cbisaccia78/OckhamJSON/README.md

 # Purpose:
     A C Libary for the Serialization/De-Serialization of JSON text data

+# Usage:
+    /*
+        /*
+            Create a custom (Template) for your particular use case:

+            (Templates) are C structs which contain the expected structure of your incoming JSON data.

+            Structure it like this:
+        */
+        Template myCustomTemplate = { . . . };

+        /*
+            Create a custom storage structure (Storage) which implements your template

+            (Storage) will be a struct that contains your JSON text data in the way you need it to.
+        */
+        Storage myCustomStorage = { . . . };

+        /*
+            parses through json text

+            if jsonText looks like Template t:
+                populate storage with jsonText
+                return 1
+            else
+                return 0

+        */
+        deserializeFromTemplate(char *jsonText, Template t, Storage s);

+    */

 # A Brief Introduction to JSON (From [RFC-8259](https://www.rfc-editor.org/rfc/rfc8259)):
     JavaScript Object Notation (JSON) is a text format for the serialization of structured data.
 It is derived from the object